CMA Part 2 – Your Syllabus in a Nutshell

 It’s pretty clear that for this topic you will have to understand what financial statements are, and how to perform fundamental analysis on them.

-You should be comfortable with the concepts of financial ratios, including liquidity, leverage, activity, profitability, and market; as well as profitability analysis as it impacts things such as income and revenue.
+You should be comfortable with the concepts of accounting ratios, including liquidity, leverage, activity, profitability, and market; as well as profitability analysis as it impacts things such as income and revenue.

 Your financial analysis abilities need to extend further than standard operating procedures.
 Make sure you can identify their impact on foreign operations and inflation, and comprehend the relationship between accounting and economic concepts of income and value.